school-brainhack/school-brainhack.github.io/content/en/project/Ridani_Chi_separation_project/index.md

 % Display a message upon successful save disp('Result NIfTI image saved successfully.');
 ```
 Now we have 3 images chiref saved as `Chi.nii`, chipos saved as `ChiPos.nii` and chineg saved as `ChiNeg.nii`.
 For the next step (data simulation) use only the `Chi.nii` file since the `ChiPos.nii` and `ChiNeg.nii` are only used for comparison reasons.
-Open `MacroCreateSimulationData.m` file, after you make sure you used the parameters you want ( in this project I used a protocol called Challenge protocol that is already in `MacroCreateSimulationData.m`) run the file and wait until the simulation ends.
+Open `MacroCreateSimulationData.m` file, after you make sure you used the parameters you want ( in this project I used a protocol called Challenge protocol that is already implemented in `MacroCreateSimulationData.m`), run the file and wait until the simulation ends.
 This simulation will result in multiple phase and magnitude images each correspond to it's TE time.
 You can use this file [here](https://github.com/brainhack-school2023/Ridani_project/blob/main/Scripts/Concatenate_echoes.py) to concatenate the files into one file named `Magnitude_data.nii.gz` and `Phase_data.nii.gz`.
 Now go ahead and open χ-separation GUI and follow the instruction to get the separated images.
 Note that you can use this code [here](https://github.com/brainhack-school2023/Ridani_project/blob/main/Scripts/R2Prime_calculation.py) to calculate an estimation of R<sup>\'</sup><sub>2</sub> map.

 In order to create susceptibility maps and other maps that have constant regions as I did in this project you can use this python  code [here](https://github.com/brainhack-school2023/Ridani_project/blob/main/Scripts/Make_uniform_chi.py) to create uniform χ susceptibility  maps and this code [here](https://github.com/brainhack-school2023/Ridani_project/blob/main/Scripts/Make_uniform_maps.py) to create other uniform maps that you will need in this work (read the code to understand which maps I am talking about).

 The final step is to make the plots that I showed in the results section.
-To do this you will have first to download this .csv file [here](https://github.com/brainhack-school2023/Ridani_project/blob/main/susceptibility.csv) that will contain all the values used to plot the figures and you can find the code [here]([https://github.com/brainhack-school2023/Ridani_project/blob/main/Scripts/Figure_plotting.ipynb](https://github.com/brainhack-school2023/Ridani_project/blob/main/NoteBook/Figure_plotting.ipynb)) which a Jupyter Notebook code.
+To do this you will have first to download this .csv file [here](https://github.com/brainhack-school2023/Ridani_project/blob/main/susceptibility.csv) that will contain all the values used to plot the figures and you can find the code [here](https://github.com/brainhack-school2023/Ridani_project/blob/main/NoteBook/Figure_plotting.ipynb)) which is a Jupyter Notebook code.

 IMPORTANT NOTE: Always make sure that everything is on the same path (requirements and data)